 If there’s only one tasty, unfamiliar treat to try while traveling in Southeast Asia, it’s mangosteen fruit.
 With delicate, milky white flesh that practically dissolves in your mouth, mangosteen fruit is highly regarded by people throughout Asia.
 Along with a unique taste, mangosteen has a host of reputed health benefits.

 Despite the name, mangosteen has nothing to do with regular mangoes.
-Mangosteens are perfectly round with a dark, purple rind that peels away to stain fingers and reveal delicate, flavorful fruit segments.
-Seeds are small enough to be eaten and aren’t a concern.
+Mangosteens are perfectly round with a dark, purple rind that peels away, staining your fingers, and reveals delicate, flavorful fruit segments.
+Seeds are small enough to be eaten without concern.

 - The official name of the fruit is purple mangosteen (Garcinia mangostana).

 - In Malaysia and Indonesia, mangosteen is known as buah (fruit) manggis (mangosteen).

 Most attempts to grow mangosteen outside of Asia (there have been many due to its high market value) have had only limited success.
 Plantations in Puerto Rico have had the most luck growing mangosteen fruit outside of Asia.

 Finding quality mangosteen outside of Asia isn’t easy.
 The fruit’s short lifespan makes importing them between countries especially difficult.
 Canned and frozen varieties aren’t nearly as delicious as the fresh fruit.
 Some upscale restaurants have dabbled with expensive dessert offerings made from mangosteen.
 The fruit can sometimes be found in Asian supermarkets, but the price per pound is usually much higher than for other fruit.